 Customer Service Chat Jobs From Home

 Online chat jobs can take many forms.
 Most are related to customer service and involve sales, product advocacy, online tutorials, or technical support.
-Customer service online chat jobs often are offered by the same companies that provide customer care via phone.
+Customer service online chat jobs often are offered by the same companies that provide customer care via phone or typing.
 Because all communication is done via the internet, these jobs frequently allow employees to work from home.